-- Conduct daily home symptom screening of my child / children. - Abstain from pre-medicating my child / children with symptomatic relief medications unless for known, chronic conditions; e.g., seasonal allergies; sinusitis. - Keep my children home when they are sick or if a household member exhibits any symptoms of COVID-19. - o Schedule COVID-19 testing and/or visit with a healthcare provider if my child / children have any of the following more common symptoms of COVID-19. - Contact my health care provider if my child / children have any of the following less common symptoms of COVID-19. - Notify the school immediately if: - My child / children or a household member has any symptoms of COVID-19. - o My child / children or a household member has a known COVID-19 exposure. - o My child / children or a household member is being tested for COVID-19. - Follow Marin County Public Health's isolate / quarantine orders if indicated. - Limit my family's travel and social activity to reduce possible exposure to COVID-19. - Limit my child's / children's participation to two (2) cohorts. - Limit my family's participation in group activities and gatherings with mixed households. - Read and agree to follow the School Site Specific Protection Plan (SSSPP), this COVID-19 Safety Student and Family Handbook, and other policies that my school may adopt throughout the school year, and I agree to use my best efforts to have my child(ren) comply with the policies.
-I understand that the plans and policies may be updated through the year as public health information develops, and I agree to review and comply with updates.
+- Conduct daily home symptom screening of my child / children. - Abstain from pre-medicating my child / children with symptomatic relief medications unless for known chronic conditions; e.g., seasonal allergies; sinusitis. - Keep my children home when they are sick or if a household member exhibits key symptoms of COVID-19 (cough shortness of breath / difficulty breathing loss of taste or smell). - Schedule COVID-19 testing and/or visit with a healthcare provider if my child / children have (1) any of the key symptoms of COVID-19 (cough shortness of breath / difficulty breathing loss of taste or smell) or (2) two or more of the following symptoms (fever [100.4°F/38°C or greater] or chills sore throat headache nausea or vomiting diarrhea fatigue congestion / runny nose) [Effective November 9, 2020]. - o If your child / children has any one of the following symptoms (fever [100.4°F/38°C or greater] or chills sore throat headache nausea or vomiting diarrhea fatigue congestion / runny nose), they may return to school after their symptoms have improved and they are fever-free for 24 hours without the use of fever-reducing medications.
+COVID-19 testing and/or healthcare provider evaluation are not necessary unless required by a school nurse who suspects COVID-19 [Effective November 9, 2020]. - Students / staff who present with these symptoms but have tested positive for COVID-19 in the past 3 months, should not have repeat COVID-19 testing.
+They should be evaluated by a healthcare provider. - Notify the school immediately if: - o My child / children or a household member has a known COVID-19 exposure. - o My child / children or a household member is being tested for COVID-19. - Follow Marin County Public Health's isolate / quarantine orders, if indicated. - Limit my family's travel and social activity to reduce possible exposure to COVID-19. - Limit my child's / children's participation to three (3) cohorts [Effective November 9, 2020]. - Abstain from gathering with more than 3 households [Effective November 9, 2020]. - Read and agree to follow the School Site Specific Protection Plan (SSSPP), this COVID-19 Safety Student and Family Handbook, and other policies that my school may adopt throughout the school year, and I agree to use my best efforts to have my child(ren) comply with the policies.
+I understand that the plans and policies may be updated throughout the year as public health information develops, and I agree to review and comply with updates.